September 2, 2016

 *This post may contain affiliate links.
 Please see my disclosure for more details!*

 Well like yeah, after oodles of requests..
-I have made this.
-Peanut Butter Fudge.
-Like, I can’t actually cope with the amount of people who have messaged me and wanted this recipe – so I had to do it!
-As I have explained before, I can’t really eat peanut butter, but I had my trusty taste testers consume the entire tray, and they loved it.
+I have made this; peanut butter fudge.
+Like, I can’t actually cope with the amount of people who have messaged me and wanted this recipe – so I had to do it.

-I adore Fudge, and this is evident, but I just can’t help posting more!
-I know there is a fairly simple idea behind the ‘No-Bake’ or ‘Cheat’s style fudges, but its all the different flavours you can do which I adore.
-A tin of condensed milk, and 400g of chocolate for a normal chocolatey one, or a tin of condensed milk, 300g of chocolate, and a spreadable substance such as Peanut Butter make SUCH easy fudges!
+I adore fudge, and this is evident, but I just can’t help posting more.
+I know there is a fairly simple idea behind the ‘no-bake’ or ‘cheat’s style fudges, but its all the different flavours you can do which I adore.

 I find with white chocolate you need the most, milk chocolate you need about 100g less, and dark chocolate you need 100g less again.
 It’s similar to ganache in the way that the more cocoa content a chocolate has, the better it will set, so the less you need!

 This recipe will last better in the fridge for up to 2-3 weeks if it manages to last that long – you can also easily half or double the recipe, the setting times will just change slightly.
 This peanut butter fudge can be frozen for 3+ months.